 - Who will help you configure the LMS?

-Although these are too many questions, eventually, it will help you choose the right LMS for your institute or organization.
+Although these are too many questions, eventually, they will help you choose the right LMS for your institute or organization.

 When it comes to the features of an LMS, there is a list of features that can distinguish an ordinary LMS from the one you require.
 You can also get a custom list of features, which is a plus point.